Interfacing with Other Software

-Phiro - Pocket Code for Phiro a smartphone app, can program & control wirelessly via Bluetooth both Arduino and Phiro simultaneously without need for live internet, once downloaded on the smartphone.
+Phiro - Pocket Code for Phiro is a smartphone app that can program & control both Arduino and Phiro simultaneously via Bluetooth (no need for live internet).

-Phiro’s smartphone app opens up endless possibilities for Arduino tinkering community and in the Maker movement world-wide to extend the capabilities for Phiro and Arduino with Pocket Code.
+Phiro’s smartphone app opens up endless possibilities for the Arduino tinkering community and the Maker movement world-wide to extend the capabilities for Phiro and Arduino with Pocket Code.

 Program & Control an Arduino board + Phiro robot simultaneously with smart phone pocket code apps

 Pocket Code demo with Phiro and Arduino at the same time!